 The 2022 Kia Sorento line-up is now on sale in Australia, headlined by the addition of a new plug-in hybrid (PHEV) engine option on the top-spec GT-Line.

 Specification-wise, not much has changed for MY22 beyond the company’s new logo appearing inside and out.
-Pricing has crept up since the latest Sorento launched in 2020, though the changes have been in place for a few months now.
+Pricing has crept up since the latest Sorento launched in 2020.

 During the early stages of 2022 we’ll also see the introduction of the Kia Sorento Hybrid, which has been confirmed in front-wheel drive and all-wheel drive variations for our market.